 The duty to accommodate is connected to the laws against discrimination in the workplace.
 Under the law in BC, an employer must not discriminate against a worker based on these parts of a person’s identity:

 their race, colour, ancestry, or where they’re from

 their sex, sexual orientation, or gender identity or expression

 their marital or family status (for example, if they have kids)

 any criminal convictions that are unrelated to the job

-These characteristics are called protected grounds.
-If you’re treated differently based on any protected personal characteristic, it’s called discrimination.
+These are called protected characteristics.
+If you’re treated badly or unfairly based on any protected characteristic, it’s discrimination.

 Your employer has a duty to accommodate you